fr33thytweaks/Disable-Anti-Aliasing/README.md

 6. Experiment with DLAA/DLSS sharpen in game graphic options if viable

 ## Advanced Method
-Best suited for DLSS on in-game.<br>
+- Best suited for DLSS on in-game
-Will be native resolution in all DLSS quality levels.
+- Will be native resolution in all DLSS quality levels

 1. Run "Signature Override.reg"
 2. Copy and replace "nvngx_dlss.dll" in game folder